cloudadc/cluster/README.md

 TankWar
 =======

-* A JGroups usage demo, TankWar need a group of members plan together, JGroups be used to replicate each member's status to other group members
+* A JGroups Usage Demo
+** TankWar need a group of members plan together, JGroups be used to replicate each member's status to other group members

+* A Infinispan Usage Demo
+** Each gourp member need share game data to whole group and fetch other group members' game data

 * How to plan?

 https://github.com/kylinsoong/TankWar/blob/master/docs/how_to_plan.asciidoc

 * Original Code came from my college homework